Planning and maintaining large gardens, parks and other green spaces.

 Apprentices without Level 2 English and maths must achieve this prior to taking the end point assessment.

-Due to industry regulations and to comply with legislation / industry standards, individuals who wish to work in some sectors of the industry, (such as commercial landscaping) may have to complete additional certificates of training, statutory licences and health and safety approved competency cards in order to be permitted on to a worksite.
+Due to industry regulations and to comply with legislation and industry standards, individuals who wish to work in some sectors of the industry, (such as commercial landscaping) may have to complete additional certificates of training, statutory licences and health and safety approved competency cards in order to be permitted on to a worksite.

 All First Aid at Work qualifications taken as a part of this apprenticeship must be regulated by Ofqual.
 However it came to light that this was unclear and some apprentices have undertaken non Ofqual regulated Emergency First Aid at Work qualifications which comply with Health and Safety (First Aid) Regulations 1998.
 In order that apprentices are not disadvantaged who hold these qualifications, the employers have agreed that they can enter end-point assessment (providing all other requirements have been met) up until Tuesday 30th June 2020.
 As from Wednesday 1st July 2020, all apprentices entering EPA, must have completed an Ofqual regulated, Level 3 Emergency First Aid at Work (EFAW) one day course.